sapcc/limes/docs/operators/config.md

 | `v2:project:with_subresources` | none | `?with=subresources` in resource reports |
 | `v2:project:with_timing` | none | `?with=timing` in resource reports |
 | `v2:meta:no_error_obfuscation` | none | see unobfuscated error messages in HTTP 5xx responses (usually restricted to cloud admins) |

-Note that:

-- The `v2:domain_info` rule may be evaluated multiple times if multiple `domain_uuid` options apply (based on the token presented by the requester).
-  This enables support for different representations of domain admin-ness: Besides the usual way of assigning roles on domain level and using domain-scoped tokens, Keystone could also be set up to represent domain admins through project-level role assignments on special admin projects per domain.

 ## Environment variables for `limes collect` only